flat3/lodata/doc/modelling/operations.md

 ## Returning entities

 Generated entities can also be returned from an operation.
-In this case the return type of `invoke()` is `Entity`.
+In this case the return type of `randomperson()` is `Entity`.
 The returned entity type must be configured for OData to present it in the metadata document.
-This can be done in the constructor of the `Operation`.
+This can be specified in the attribute's `name` parameter.
 In this example a random person entity is created by the operation.
-This example also shows the identifier of the operation being configured in the constructor.

 <code-group>
 <code-block title="Class">